 The biggest head-scratcher in the year-to-date QBR figures through Week 2 is Deshaun Watson coming in second, despite playing fairly poorly according to most who observed his game-and-a-half of play.
 Watson’s adjusted net yards per attempt – which adjusts for touchdowns, interceptions and lost sack yards – is currently 2.85 ANY/A, or roughly equal to Jared Goff in 2016 (2.82 ANY/A).

 Watson’s QBR varies substantially from the figure I calculated through the raw EPA numbers.
-I have Watson’s total EPA at -12.0, and his per play EPA at -0.19, both fifth worst among 33 qualifying QBs.
-I’ll acknowledge that my passing and sack numbers are more a reflection of the entire passing offense than just the quarterback, but that can’t explain the whole difference.
+I have Watson’s total EPA at -12.0, and his per play EPA at -0.19, both fifth-worst among 33 qualifying QBs.
+I’ll acknowledge that my passing and sack numbers are more a reflection of the entire passing offence than just the quarterback, but that can’t explain the whole difference.